 - Too much Estrogen and too much Progesterone

-This is a very common hormonal imbalance.
+This is a prevalent hormonal imbalance.
 The drop in Estrogen is what causes your PMS.
-The more Estrogen you have the worse your PMS will be.
+The more Estrogen you have, the worse your PMS will be.

 What are the symptoms of estrogen dominance?